Gothic-Modding-Community/gmc/docs/zengin/worlds/Classes/zCMaterial.md

     This option is only available in Gothic II (Spacer2).

 ### `environmentalMappingStrength` {: .sp-float}
-The amount of reflection of the environment.
+The strength of environmental reflection on a model.

 !!!
 Warning
     This option is only available in Gothic II (Spacer2).